Nursing Program - Occupation Description

 - Nurse Practitioner (master's degree nurse) earns $75,000 annually

 Students have the option of a Practical Nursing Program for completion in three semesters.
-Once the student becomes a Licensed Practical Nurse (LPN), they can register for the LPN Transition Program (three semesters) apply to become a Registered Nurse.
-The student can work as a LPN while complete the LPN Transition Program.
-The LPN-RN Transition Program provides an opportunity for LPNs to exempt one year of nursing courses.
-LPNs meet AND entrance requirements and take NUR 201.
+Once the student becomes a Licensed Practical Nurse (LPN), they can register for the LPN to ADN Transition Program (three semesters) and when completed can apply to become a Registered Nurse.
+The student can work as a LPN while completing the LPN Transition Program.
+The LPN-ADN Transition Program provides an opportunity for LPNs to exempt one year of nursing courses.
+LPNs meet ADN entrance requirements and take NUR 201 and PHM 115.
 For more information e-mail Athena Russell (843.661.8264).

 Certified Nursing Assistant Certificate